Data-to-Insight-Center/RDA-PRAGMA-Data-Service/dataIdentity.client.rs.galaxy/README.md

 By default, it is configured into 8080 port.
 Few things need to be considered during the Galaxy setup, that are listed below.
 Before run the “run.sh” file make sure you did the following.
 * Copy the below files into this directory path (/root/galaxy/shed_tools/toolshed.g2.bx.psu.edu/repos/dereeper/tassel5/652aafd88060/tassel5)
-  1. admpriv.bin (It’s in the config directory)
+  1. admpriv.bin
-  2. ClientConfig.properties (It’s in the config directory)
+  2. ClientConfig.properties
-  3. dataIdentity.client.galaxy-0.1.0.jar (after you build the “DataIdentity-Client-Galaxy” it will produce this jar file into the target folder)
+  3. dataIdentity.client.rs.galaxy.jar (after you build the “DataIdentity-Client-Galaxy” it will produce this jar file into the target folder)

 * Update the configuration for the below files
-  1. tassel.sh (This is the updated file, Initial file is named as old-tassel.sh)
+  1. tassel.sh
-  2. tassel.xml (This is the updated file, Initial file is named as old-tassel.xml)
+  2. tassel.xml

 # Contributing
 This software release is under Apache 2.0 licence.